conal/quotes/quotes.md

 "Enlightenment must come little by little---otherwise it would overwhelm." - Idries Shah

-"Good judgment comes from experience, and experience comes from bad judgment." - Barry LePatner
+"Good judgment comes from experience, and experience comes from bad judgment." - Anon (many attributions)

 "Humanity has been sleeping---and still sleeps---lulled within the narrowly confining joys of its little closed loves.
 In the depths of the human multitude there slumbers an immense spiritual power which will manifest itself only when we have learnt how to break through the dividing walls of our egoism and raise ourselves up to an entirely new perspective, so that habitually and in a practical fashion we fix our gaze on the universal realities." - Pierre Teilhard de Chardin